|Hometown:||Prince Albert, SK|

 “They just care, like they really do.
 They do what they say and they say what they’re going to do.
 It’s a tough thing to give your child to a stranger but you know they will treat him like he’s their own,” said Holly.

 Though Carter’s condition will never go away, it was their time in the NICU at JPCH and the follow-ups with their team that will allow Carter to live life to the fullest.
-In order to manage Carter’s condition, he requires two baths of at least 40 minutes in a specialized tub every day, eye drops and ear drops at night to ensure they stay moisturized, and plenty of lotion.
-But for Holly and Cole, it’s worth it.
+In order to manage Carter’s condition, he requires two lengthy baths of at least 40 minutes in a specialized tub every day, eye drops and ear drops at night to ensure they stay moisturized, and plenty of lotion.
+As Carter’s gotten older, Holly and Cole also need to monitor his temperature closely and he typically wears a cooling vest to keep him from overheating.
+He’s at a high risk for heat stroke, so the family avoids venturing out when it’s warmer than 22 °C.

 “The children’s hospital saved his life because without it, we may not have him here with us today,” said Cole.